cellml/libcellml/docs/developer_docs/dev_review.rst

   closes #123

 where the numeral corresponds to the issue that needs to be closed.
-You can use other directives that will achieve the same outcome, `here <https://help.github.com/articles/closing-issues-via-commit-messages/>`_ is a list of all directives that will work on `GitHub <https://github.com/>`_.
+You can use other directives that will achieve the same outcome, `here <https://help.github.com/articles/closing-issues-via-commit-messages/>`_ is a list of all directives that will work on :github:`Github <>`.